abbott/hardn/README.md

 - **Backup System**: Automatic backup of modified configuration files
 - **Interactive Menu**: User-friendly interface for system hardening
 - **Dry-Run Mode**: Preview changes without applying them
-- **Multi-Distribution Support**: Works with Debian, Ubuntu, Proxmox, and Alpine
+- **Multi-Distribution Support**: Works with Debian, Ubuntu, Proxmox, and Alpine -->

 ## 📦 Installation

-You can easily install the latest release of `hardn` using our installation script.
+You can easily install the latest release of `hardn` using the installation script.
 The script automatically detects your host operating system and architecture, downloads the correct binary, and installs it to `/usr/local/bin`.

 ### Prerequisites